 MBBS, MD, FHKCA, FHKAM(Anaesthesiology), FANZCA, FHKCA(Pain Med)

-Clinical Assistant Professor, Department of Anaesthesiology, The University of Hong Kong
+Clinical Associate Professor, Department of Anaesthesiology, The University of Hong Kong

 Honorary Associate Consultant(Anaesthesiology), Queen Mary Hospital